j-a-n/lovelace-wallpanel/docs/media-sources.md

     You should prefer to use a list of URLs in `Access-Control-Allow-Origin` instead of using `*`.

 ### Wallpanel configuration
-To access the immich API, first generate an [API key](https://immich.app/docs/features/command-line-interface/#obtain-the-api-key).
+To access the Immich API, first generate an [API key](https://immich.app/docs/features/command-line-interface/#obtain-the-api-key).

-Then you can configure WallPanel to use the immich API.
+Then you can configure WallPanel to use the Immich API.
 You need to set the `image_url` to `immich+<your api url>` and enter the API key in `immich_api_key`.
 To restrict the images to be retrieved to specific albums, you can configure a list of album names in `immich_album_names`.